 Private keys are key to keeping your cryptocurrencies safe, as anyone who has the private keys to a cryptocurrency wallet can freely send and receive cryptocurrency from there.

 Put simply, the private keys function like a biometric password that proves that prove you are the owner of the cryptocurrency received in the transaction.

-Thus, the phrase ‘not your keys not your coins’ refer to private keys.
+Thus, the phrase ‘not your keys, not your coins’ refers to private keys.

 Also, there have been instances where owners of the cryptocurrency exchange run away with the investors’ funds.

-For example, Faruk Fatih Ozer the founder of Turkish cryptocurrency Thodex, disappeared with about US$2 billion of its investors’ funds in April this year.
+For example, Faruk Fatih Ozer, the founder of the Turkish cryptocurrency Thodex, disappeared with about US$2 billion of its investors’ funds in April last year.